PK-9595/Ansible-HomeAssistant/README.md

-This project aims to automate the process of setting up home assistant on a raspberry pi / ubuntu linux server
+This project aims to use ansible to automate the process of setting up home assistant core on a raspberry pi / ubuntu linux server alongside certain add-ons.
+It can be run to perform provisioning or updating.

+HARDWARE REQUIREMENTS:
+1. Home Assistant Server - A working raspberry pi or linux server using the `apt` package manager.
+This is where Home Assistant Core will run as a docker container.
+A zigbee dongle might be required to receive and send zigbee signals - if needed in your smart home setup.
+2. Ansible Control Machine - Another server where ansible will be installed.

+ANSIBLE & SSH SETUP:
+SSH connection from the ansible control machine to a selected user (with sudo privileges) on the home assistant server via SSH key is required.
+Follow the below instructions to perform setup:
+- Create a user on the home assistant server for ansible to connect as:
+    - Create a desired user, a home directory, and password for that user using the `adduser <username>` CLI command and following through with the prompts.
+    - Giving sudo privileges to the user (`sudo visudo` then adding `<username> ALL=(ALL:ALL) NOPASSWD: ALL` below `#User privilege specification`)
+- Run the SSH service on the home assistant server using `sudo systemctl enable ssh && sudo systemctl start ssh` CLI command.
+- Go to the ansible control machine, then setup SSH connection to the home assistant server:
+    - Create an SSH key-pair using the `ssh-keygen` CLI command, preferably saving the keys in `~/.ssh` directory.
+    - Run `eval "$(ssh-agent -s)"` CLI command.
+    - Add the private key to your ssh agent using `ssh-add <privKeyFilePath>` CLI command.
+    - Copy the public key over to your raspberry pi/linux server's authorized_keys file using `ssh-copy-id -i <pubKeyFilePath> <username>@<hostName>` CLI command, where hostname and username refers to the hostname of the home assistant server, and the user previously created there, respectively.
+- Setup ansible on the ansible control machine:
+    - Run `sudo apt install -y ansible` CLI command.
+    - Run `ansible-galaxy collection install community.docker` CLI command.

 INSTRUCTIONS:

-Ensure SSH connection to a selected user on a working raspberry pi / linux server (via SSH key) from your personal laptop
-- On your working raspberry pi/linux server (where home assistant will be installed) User Creation:
-    - Creating a desired user and a home directory for that user (`useradd` or `adduser`)
-    - Setting a password (`passwd $USER`)
-    - Giving sudo privileges to the user (`sudo visudo` then adding `?
-ALL=(ALL:ALL) NOPASSWD: ALL` below `#User privilege specification` where `?` is a placeholder for the username)
-    SSH Setup:
-    - Run `sudo systemctl enable ssh && sudo systemctl start ssh`
-- On your personal laptop:
-    - Create an SSH key-pair `ssh-keygen` or any type of your choice
-    - Add the private key to your ssh agent `ssh-add privKeyFilePath`
-    - Copy the public key over to your raspberry pi/linux server's authorized_keys file `ssh-copy-id -i pubKeyFilePath username@hostname` when username and hostname refers to the user previously created in your raspberry pi/linux server, and the name of the server.
-- Download ansible on your personal laptop
-- Run `ansible-galaxy collection install community.docker`
-- Clone this repository on your personal laptop, then enter the project directory
+- Clone this repository to the ansible control machine.
-- Edit variables saved in .env.example accordingly and rename the file to .env
+- In the project root directory, edit variables saved in the `.env.example` file accordingly and rename the file to `.env`
-- Load environment variables from .env & run the ansible playbook (just run `source load_env.sh`)
+- While in the project root directory, run `source load_env.sh`.
+This command can be run repeatedly to update the home assistant server.

+GUI Set Up & Usage:
+- To access the home assistant web UI, connect to port 8123 of the home assistant server on any web browser of any device connected to the same local network.
-- Connect to the mosquitto broker - No longer supported via YAML > use the UI instead
+- To connect to the mosquitto broker (no longer supported via YAML) > access the home assistant web UI > `Settings` > `Devices & Services` > `ADD INTEGRATION` > `MQTT` > Enter Broker as `mosquitto-HA` and port as `1883`.
-- Add xiaomi miot integration through the UI as well
+- To add xiaomi miot integration, use the browser web UI as well.

-TROUBLESHOOTING:
-- If there are issues resolving the hostname, enter the IP address instead of the hostname
+EXPLANATION:

+There are a few main things ansible performs in the playbook, performed by the multiple roles present:
+1. Install python so ansible can run using its other modules.
+2. Setup key-based SSH authentication & disable password-based authentication.
+3. Update the system and download packages, some necessary, and some for convenience.
+4. Preventing rfkill from blocking/disabling wifi & bluetooth by default.
+5. Configuring the user environment (E.g., default shell, text editor).
+6. Download and setup Docker & Docker Compose.
+7. Setup Files & Directories needed for Home Assistant & Add-Ons.
+8. Initialize Home Assistant-related config files by initializing the Docker containers.
+9. Setting up & Updating add-ons to home assistant such as HACs or xiaomi miot integration.
+10. Run docker containers for operation.